Fast Online Degree Programs and How They Work

 Each test is subject to institution-level policies, so make sure your school will accept the results and apply them to your degree.

-Many schools take work or other previous experience into consideration to adjust your course load.
+Many schools take work or other previous experiences into consideration to adjust your course load.

 Military experience, in particular, can lead to accelerated options to finish your degree.
 If you’re a veteran or active-duty service member, the American Council on Education looks at your military record and applies relevant experience toward credits on your Joint Services Transcript (JST).

-Professional certifications and licenses can also count toward your degree, depending on the school you go to.
+Professional certifications and licenses can also count toward your degree, depending on the school you attend.
 State agencies, colleges and universities, vocational schools, and professional organizations offer certificates in a number of fields.

 Some colleges also offer credit for working professionals who submit a professional portfolio.
 For schools that offer this kind of credit, job training and expertise are evaluated and applied to a degree program.